Cleveland Water Quality at a Glance

 Yes, Cleveland’s tap water meets or exceeds all federal and state drinking water standards.
 The city draws water from Lake Erie and uses advanced treatment processes including multi-stage filtration, disinfection, and corrosion control.

 Lead can be a concern in older homes with lead service lines or plumbing installed before the 1986 ban.
-Recent testing shows 90th percentile lead levels at 5.4 ppb, well below EPA’s action level of 15 ppb, due to Cleveland’s effective orthophosphate treatment program.
+Recent testing shows 90th percentile lead levels at 2.1 ppb, well below the EPA action level of 15 ppb, due to Cleveland’s effective orthophosphate treatment programme in place since 1997.
 The city offers free water testing and maintains robust monitoring throughout the distribution system.
 For added protection, residents in older homes can use certified filters and follow flushing recommendations.
+You can also see our Ohio state water quality overview for broader context.

-How do I check if I have a lead service line?
+How do I check if I have a lead service line in Cleveland?

 Cleveland Water maintains a comprehensive service line inventory.
 To determine your service line material:

-1. Check the service line where water enters your home (usually in basement/crawlspace).
-Lead pipes appear dull gray, feel soft when scratched with a coin, and don’t attract magnets.
+1. Check the service line where water enters your home (usually in the basement or crawlspace).
+Lead pipes appear dull grey, feel soft when scratched with a coin, and do not attract magnets.

-3. Use the online service line map at clevelandwater.com/lead-look-up
+3. Use the online service line map at clevelandwater.com/lead.

 Homes built before 1954 in Cleveland are most likely to have lead service lines.
-The city’s replacement program prioritizes high-risk areas and offers assistance programs for qualified homeowners.
+The city’s replacement programme prioritises high-risk areas and offers assistance for qualified homeowners.
+See our water quality resources page for more guidance on lead in drinking water.

 How does Cleveland address seasonal algal blooms in Lake Erie?